zedlopez/ifm/Writing with Inform.md

 	The Cell is a room.
 "Ah, [if unvisited]the unknown cell. [otherwise]the usual cell."

-This room description has two possible forms: "Ah, the unknown cell. ", at first sight, and then "Ah, the usual cell." subsequently.
-But the second form is rounded off with a line break because the last thing printed is a ".", whereas the first form isn't, because it ended with a space.
+This room description has two possible forms: ``Ah, the unknown cell. ``, at first sight, and then ``Ah, the usual cell.`` subsequently.
+But the second form is rounded off with a line break because the last thing printed is a ``.``, whereas the first form isn't, because it ended with a space.
 The right thing would have been:

 	The Cell is a room.
 "Ah, [if unvisited]the unknown cell.[otherwise]the usual cell."

-allowing no space after "unknown cell."
+allowing no space after ``unknown cell.``

-When varying descriptions are being given for kinds of rooms or things, it can be useful to make use of a special value called "item described", which refers to the particular one being looked at right now.
+When varying descriptions are being given for kinds of rooms or things, it can be useful to make use of a special value called `item described`, which refers to the particular one being looked at right now.
 For example:

 	A musical instrument is a kind of thing.
 The tuba and the xylophone are musical instruments.
 The description of a musical instrument is usually "An especially shiny, well-tuned [item described]."

-The tuba now has the description "An especially shiny, well-tuned tuba.", and similarly for the xylophone.
+The tuba now has the description ``An especially shiny, well-tuned tuba.``, and similarly for the xylophone.

-The "item described" value can similarly be used in any textual property of a room or thing, and in particular can be used with the "initial appearance" and "printed name" properties, which are also forms of description.
+The `item described` value can similarly be used in any textual property of a room or thing, and in particular can be used with the `initial appearance` and `printed name` properties, which are also forms of description.

 ## Text with random alternatives {PM_ComplicatedSayStructure} {PM_ComplicatedSayStructure2} {PM_ComplicatedSayStructure5} {PM_ComplicatedSayStructure4} {PM_ComplicatedSayStructure3}

 ^^{text substitutions: random variations} ^^{text substitutions: sequential variations} ^^{randomness: text variations}

 Sometimes we would like to provide a little quirky variation in text, especially in messages which will be seen often.
-We can achieve this with the "[one of]... [or] ... [or] ..." construction.
+We can achieve this with the `[one of]... [or] ... [or] ...` construction.

 > phrase: {phs_oneof} say "[one of]"
 >